AeroWidescreen/NFSMW2012HDEffects/README.md

 VehicleReflectionRes : Controls the resolution of vehicle reflections.
 WaterReflectionRes : Controls the resolution of water reflections.
 ShadowRes : Controls the resolution of world shadows.
-HeadlightShadowRes : Controls the resolution of shadows casted by headlights.
+HeadlightShadowRes : Controls the resolution of shadows cast by headlights.
-ReflectionShadowRes : ontrols the resolution of shadows used in reflections.
+ReflectionShadowRes : Controls the resolution of shadows used in reflections.

 WorldDistance : Controls the draw distance of the entire game world.
 WaterReflectionDistance : Controls the draw distance of water reflections.